zovoilis-lab/Flye/docs/FAQ.md

 the assembly quality for both PacBio and ONT, for example, using Pilon or Racon.
 But it should be applied with caution to prevent over-correction of repetitive regions.
-Also see [Watson and Warr paper](https://www.nature.com/articles/s41587-018-0004-z) for a good discussion on the assembly quality.
+Also see [Watson and Warr paper](https://www.nature.com/articles/s41587-018-0004-z) for a discussion on the assembly quality.

 Should I use raw or error-corrected reads?
 ------------------------------------------